sillycowvalley/Hopper/Source/Projects/6502SBC/Applets/C/Docs/CProject.md

+Here's the updated specification with the new operators and control flow statements:

-# C Compiler for Hopper BIOS - Project Specification v2.1
+# C Compiler for Hopper BIOS - Project Specification v2.2

 ## Overview
-A native C compiler that runs on 6502 under Hopper BIOS, capable of compiling C programs with pointer operations, file I/O, dynamic memory management, and global variables/constants to executable binaries.
+A native C compiler that runs on 6502 under Hopper BIOS, capable of compiling C programs with pointer operations, file I/O, dynamic memory management, logical/bitwise operators, and global variables/constants to executable binaries.

 ## Language Specification